-Assessment boards; module and award are therefore in first week of February and first week of July to accommodate progression between levels in January (Level 4 to Level 5) and April (Level 5 - Level 6).
+Assessment boards; module and award are therefore in February and July to accommodate progression between levels.
 The July board also provides final classification awards and is scheduled at this date as a direct request from employers to have graduated occupational therapists for employment commencement in the summer leave period.
 A resit board is scheduled for September as required.